 You do not need to be a programmer to lead a function-driven content project.
-You do need to understand three concepts well enough to discuss them with the people who will build the system.
-Those three concepts are functions, variables, and shortcodes.
-None of them is complicated.
-All three have a direct equivalent in a tool you already use.
+You need to understand three concepts well enough to talk shop with the people who will build the thing.
+Functions, variables, shortcodes.
+That is the whole list.
+None of them is hard, and all three have a direct equivalent in a tool sitting on your laptop right now.

-This article gives you each concept in plain language, with the Excel equivalent alongside it.
-By the end, you will be able to sit in a planning meeting with your engineering team and follow every part of the conversation.
-More importantly, you will be able to specify what you want built without handing the entire design decision to someone who does not understand SEO.
+This article gives you each one in plain English with its Excel twin alongside it.
+By the end you will be able to sit in a planning meeting and follow every word, and, more to the point, specify what you want built instead of handing the whole design over to someone who has never thought about a title tag in their life.

 Variables: the data you already have

-Start with variables, because they are the simplest and because everything else depends on them.
+Start with variables, because they are the simplest and because everything else leans on them.

-A variable is a named container that holds a value that can change.
+A variable is a named container holding a value that can change.
 In Excel, a cell is a variable.
-Cell B2 might hold the number 24.50 today and the number 19.99 tomorrow.
-The cell has a stable name (B2) and a changeable value.
-When you reference B2 in a formula elsewhere, you get whatever value is currently in it.
+Cell B2 might hold 24.50 today and 19.99 tomorrow.
+Stable name (B2), changeable value.
+Reference B2 in a formula and you get whatever is in it right now.
+That is the entire idea, and you have understood it since the first time you opened a spreadsheet.

-On an e-commerce site, your variables are the data points already stored in your product database.
+On an e-commerce site, your variables are the data points already sitting in your product database.
 The lowest price in a category is a variable.
-The count of products in a category is a variable.
-The in-stock quantity is a variable.
-The name of the top-selling brand is a variable.
-Each one has a stable name and a value that changes as your catalog changes.
+The product count is a variable.
+The in-stock quantity, the top-selling brand, the newest arrival, all variables.
+Each has a stable name and a value that shifts as your catalog shifts.

-The single most important thing to understand about variables is this: you already have hundreds of them, and most of them are never displayed on your pages.
+Here is the part that should sting a little: you already have hundreds of these, and most of them never appear on your pages.
 Your database knows the lowest price in every category.
 Your pages do not say it.
-Your database knows how many products are in stock.
+Your database knows how many items are in stock.
 Your pages do not say it.
-The variables exist.
-They are just not being surfaced.
+The variables are right there.
+Nobody is putting them on the page.

 Functions: the instructions that use variables

-A function is an instruction that takes one or more variables, does something with them, and produces an output.
+A function is an instruction that takes one or more variables, does something with them, and hands back an output.

 In Excel, =SUM(B2:B6) is a function.
-It takes the variables in cells B2 through B6, adds them, and produces a total. =AVERAGE(B2:B6) takes the same variables and produces a different output. =CONCATENATE(A2, " - ", B2) takes a text variable and a number variable and stitches them into a single string.
-You have used all three.
-You did not think of yourself as programming.
-You were just getting the spreadsheet to do useful work with your data.
+It grabs the values in B2 through B6, adds them, returns a total. =AVERAGE(B2:B6) takes the same inputs and returns something different. =CONCATENATE(A2, " - ", B2) stitches a text value and a number into one string.
+You have used all three and never once called yourself a programmer.
+You were just making the spreadsheet do something useful with your data.

-The crucial property, the same one that makes Excel useful, is that the function re-runs whenever the variables change.
-When a new product drops the lowest price to $19.99, the function produces a new title tag automatically.
+That last property is the whole point, and it is the same one that makes Excel worth using.
+The function re-runs whenever the variables change.
+A new product drops the floor to $54.95 and the function quietly produces a new title tag.
 You did not edit the page.
-The function did, because the variable underneath it changed.
+The function did, because the data underneath it moved.

 The Excel equivalence

-Variable = a spreadsheet cell.
-Function = a spreadsheet formula.
-The output of a function = the value the formula displays.
-If you understand that changing cell B2 updates every formula that references B2, you understand the entire mechanism of function-driven content.
-The only difference is scale: on a website, one function can produce output on thousands of pages instead of one cell.
+Variable equals a spreadsheet cell.
+Function equals a spreadsheet formula.
+The output of a function equals the value the formula shows.
+If you grasp that changing cell B2 updates every formula referencing B2, you grasp the entire mechanism of function-driven content.
+The only difference is scale: on a website, one function produces output across thousands of pages instead of one cell.

 Shortcodes: where the output appears

-The third concept is the one with no perfect Excel equivalent, but it is the easiest to grasp.
-A shortcode is a placeholder you put on a page to mark where a function's output should appear.
+The third concept has no perfect Excel twin, but it is the easiest of the three.
+A shortcode is a placeholder you drop on a page to mark where a function's output should land.

-If you have ever used WordPress, you have probably seen shortcodes.
+If you have ever touched WordPress, you have seen one.
 They look like a word in square brackets.
-You type something like [telephone] into a page, and when the page loads, the shortcode is replaced by whatever the telephone function produces, perhaps a clickable phone number.
-You did not type the phone number on the page.
-You typed the shortcode.
+You type [telephone] into a page, the page loads, and the shortcode is replaced by whatever the telephone function produces, say, a clickable phone number.
+You never typed the number.
+You typed the placeholder.
 The function filled it in.

 How the three work together